Concentrated Forms of Marijuana

 College Students Charged with Felony Marijuana Crimes

-Although the possession of a small amount of marijuana has been decriminalized in the city of Tampa, neither the University of South Florida nor the University of Tampa have done much to change their policies when it comes to punishing students for being in possession of the green leafy substance or a concentrated form of cannabis.
+Although the possession of a small amount of marijuana has been decriminalized in the city of Tampa, neither the University of South Florida nor the University of Tampa has done much to change their policies when it comes to punishing students for being in possession of the green leafy substance or a concentrated form of cannabis.

 A student can be suspended or expelled from USF or UT depending on the amount of illegal drugs in their possession.
 For example, at UT, even a first violation for a misdemeanor amount of the green leafy version could result in the following: